What is CAPS?

-It is important that you work with a doctor who shows an understanding of the symptoms of CAPS.
-It is a disorder where treatment requires you and your doctor to work together.
+It is important that you work with a healthcare provider who shows an understanding of the symptoms of Centrally mediated pain syndrome.
+It is a disorder where treatment requires you and your healthcare provider to work together.

-You need to express your views about your treatment goals, work with your doctor to develop the treatment plan, and work toward putting the plan into action.
+You need to express your views about your treatment goals, work with your healthcare provider to develop the treatment plan, and work toward putting the plan into action.

-If you follow the treatment plan closely, you and your doctor will be better able to track your results.
+If you follow the treatment plan closely, you and your healthcare provider will be better able to track your results.
 This will allow you to achieve the best possible relief of abdominal pain.